aliyousefi-dev/ova/docs/Auth.md

-Currently it Use the Session ID that Stored on the RAM for Authentications.
+It Using the Session ID on the RAM.

-Admin have to Full Write and Read Access
-Uploader have Video Write Access and Read
-User have Read Access Just
+And When Close the Server it Clear the Sessions.